No. 14: Hudson Valley

 We appreciate that many of our customers wish to order other items along with their By Hand Serial.
 When you pre-order, we will hold all of your items and ship everything when the latest By Hand issue is released.
-If you prefer that your other items ship immediately, please note this in your order.
+If you prefer that your other items ship immediately, please place a separate order.
 Thank you!

 By Hand is a serial produced by Andrea Hungerford three times per year that explores locations around the country that have developed their own unique "maker communities" where people who love to make, love to learn to make, and love to support makers have found a common sense of purpose.